jtlocsei/electric-with-firebase-auth/README.md

    - Create a `.secret` directory in your project root
    - Save the downloaded JSON file in the `.secret` directory
    - Update the path in `src/electric_starter_app/firebase_server.clj` to match your JSON filename
-   - Note: In production, you should use environment variables instead of this JSON file
+   - Note: In production, you should use an environment variable to specify path to this JSON file instead of hard-coding it.

 **Security Notes**:
 - Never commit the Firebase Admin SDK JSON file to version control